bmshema/jackit/README.md

-# JackIt with Auto-Jacker
+# JackIt with Auto-Jacker and Dynamic Mode
+This fork adds two new modes to JackIt:

+## Auto-Jacker Mode (`--auto-jacker`)
-This fork adds Auto-Jacker mode `(--auto-jacker)` providing fully automated payload injection.
-Instead of manually selecting targets after scanning, Auto-Jacker continuously monitors for new devices and automatically executes payloads against them as they are discovered.
+Provides fully automated payload injection.
+Instead of manually selecting targets after scanning, Auto-Jacker continuously monitors for new devices and automatically executes payloads against them as they are discovered. (like `--autopwn`, but in table format)

 ### Key Features:
 - Continuous Operation: Automatically attacks new devices as they appear, perfect for long-running assessments
 - Smart Targeting: Tracks previously attacked devices to prevent duplicate injections